 - Location at end of Set (latitude+N/S and longitude+E/W to a minute of accuracy)

 - Direction of line set (eg straight, curved)6

-- Wind speed (with unit) and direction (N, NNE, NE, etc.)

-- (Comment: It is enough to collect the temperature at the start of set) At the period of the location and wind are measured for the operation (e.g. noon, start of set etc.)

-- Direction of line set (straight, curved)
+- Direction of line set (straight,curved)

 - Actually used mainline length (km)

 - Actually used branchline length (m)

 - Actually used buoyline length (m)

 - Intended depth of the shallowest hook (m)

 - Intended depth of the deepest hook (m)

 - Type of hooks

 - Number of hooks

 - Number of baskets

 - Seabird mitigation measure used:

+- Line weights used (Y/N)

 - Mass of added line weight (where applicable)

 - Distance between weight and hook (where applicable)

 - Number of tori lines used (where applicable)

-- o Estimate of the aerial coverage achieved by tori lines (m)
+- Estimate of the aerial coverage achieved by tori lines (m)

+- \circ Night setting with minimal deck lighting (Y/N)

+- \circ Bait thrower/line shooter used (Y/N)

+- \circ Dyed Bait (Y/N)

+- Details about management of offal

+- \circ Underwater setting chute (Y/N)

+- \circ Side setting (Y/N)

+- \circ Haul mitigation (Y/N)

+- Branch line/snood haulers

+- Brickle curtain

+- Water cannon

+- Other mitigation measures used

+- Distance between baskets, beacons, buoys, or floats as is appropriate to the operation (m)

+- Percentage of bait by bait categories that were Fish, Squid, Artificial, and Other

+- Bait status (live or dead)

+- Total number by species5 of SBT, and other tuna and tuna-like species caught, retained or discarded.

+- Total processed weight (kg) and Processed State7 by species5 of SBT, and all other species caught.

-4 It is sufficient to collect the temperature at the start of a set - i.e at the time the location and wind are measured (eg. Noon, start of set, etc)
+$^{^{4}}$ It is sufficient to collect the temperature at the start of a set - i.e. at the time the location and wind are measured (e.g. Noon, start of set, etc.).

-5 All species should be reported with FAO species codes, or using National codes and providing a translation table to FAO species codes.
-Individuals should be identified as far as possible to species level
+5 All species should be reported with FAO species codes, or using National codes and providing a translationtable to FAO species codes.
+Individuals should be identified as far as possible to species level.

-6 Codes will be used to describe the type of line set, eg. S=straight, C=curved, U=u-shaped.
+6 Codes will be used to describe the type of line set, e.g. S=straight, C=curved, U=u-shaped.